Qengineering/RPi-image/README.md

 ## WiFi.

-Since everyone has a unique password on their WiFi connection, we have not activated the WiFi.<br/>
+Since everyone has a unique password for their WiFi connection, we have not activated the WiFi.<br/>
 To enable the wireless LAN to follow the next steps:<br/>

 1) Left-click on the Ethernet symbol.<br/><br/>